 Lucielle gave me the you are an idiot look.
 “Do you have the feeling this is legal?
 If you catch the person I want, I will pay you the promised money.
 If you piss me off, you will end up as an unwilling organ donor.
 Understand?”

 Oh.
-Well, I had no better prospect of earning the money.
+Well, I had no better prospect of earning the money my sister needed.
 I clenched my fists and made a slight bow.
 “What can I do for you, Lady Lucielle?”

 A satisfied grin took over her face.
 Her voice turned to a lower, much more pleasant octave.
 “You’ll need to work on the bowing, especially the depth.
 But this wasn’t a bad start.
 What I need from you is to help my people catch Evelyn, alive, and bring her to me.
-By my intel, you met her earlier, so you know where to start.”
+By my intel, you met her earlier today, so you should know where to start.”

 Evelyn?
 What the hell?
-I narrowed my eyes and studied her.
-They didn’t pick me at random, but because they knew I met Evelyn and thus I had a head start into the case.
-An urge to question her rose within my mind, but I didn’t like the organ donor part, so I left inquisitive questions for a time when she would be in a better mood.
+I studied her with narrowed eyes.
+They didn’t pick me at random, but because they knew I met Evelyn, and thus I had a head start into the case.
+An urge to interrogate her rose within my mind, but I didn’t like the organ donor part, so I left inquisitive questions for a time when she would be in a better mood.

 Lucielle turned to Mina.
 “Is he clean?”

-The tall girl was sitting by the table on which lay my phone and valet, keys and phone, everything deconstructed into pieces.
-She shook her head.
-“He’s got the Church’s tracker in the phone, the USB stick on the key ring is their spying one, old model, and he had a tracking coin in his valet.”
+The tall girl sitting by the table shook her head.
+“He’s got the Church’s tracker in the phone.
+The USB stick on the key ring is their spying one, old model.
+And he had a tracking coin in his wallet.”

 Would she let my stuff be?
 Then again, I got both the stick and the lucky coin from Katherine, both as rewards for previous cases.
-Katherine sure liked to omit information.
-I froze.
 This also meant Lucielle and her people were not friendly with the Church.
 Okay, that shouldn’t have surprised me given the unwilling organ donor threat.

 But they offered me enough money to have my sister treated.
 The line between good and evil became blurrier than ever.

 “Here,” Mina added and stretched out her hand toward Lucielle, holding a photograph.
-Yes, I carried the picture of my parents in my valet.
+Yes, I carried the picture of my parents in my wallet.
 Sue me.